Amanojaku: Japanese mythology

-In folklore
+Folklore

-It is described to be a being with an extremely contrary nature: If they were ordered something, they would do the opposite.
-It is thought to be able to provoke a person's darkest desires and thus instigates them into perpetrating wicked deeds.
+In folk tales, the Amanojaku is described as a being with an extremely contrary nature: If it were ordered something, it would do the opposite.
+It is generally considered a yōkai that guesses the human heart and teases people by mimicking their words, provoking a person's darkest desires and instigating them into perpetrating wicked deeds.
 It is usually depicted as a kind of small oni.
+However, traditions vary significantly by region.